-While Working from Home, Work Health and Safety Law is as important
+While Working from Home or anywhere, Work Health and Safety (WHS) is important

 With the Delta Variant running rampant are you and your employees working from home?
 If you or your employees are, then you need to make sure that work health and safety (WHS) is still a top priority.

 Let’s not have one more worry to burden ourselves with now and in the future.
 Make sure you are familiar with WHS.
 And that you and your employee’s meet obligations to minimise any risks.
 Safe work Australia and Comcare provide work health and safety advice.
 And checklists you can use.

 Below are links to Safe Work Australia Covid 19 information for workplaces

 - Coronavirus (COVID-19) – Working from home checklist

 Keep in mind that both employee employer, have a duty to minimise risks.
 And look after work health and safety matters.
 Ensure the workstation at home is safe from risks.
 Make sure there are no poor ergonomics, lighting, and trip hazards.
 There are many simple actions you can take to minimise risks and look after your health.

 For individuals, here are a few tips on work health and safety while working from home